Natsumi-x/WaveAutoExec/README.md

 # AutoExec Script Manager

 AutoExec is a desktop application built with `customtkinter` that allows users to manage `.luau` scripts for the Wave application.
-It provides a graphical interface to select and copy scripts to an auto-execution folder with an option to delete all scripts in the autoexec folder.
+It provides a graphical interface to select and copy scripts to an auto-execution folder with the option to remove them.

 <div align="center">
   <img src="Assets/autoexec.gif" alt="AutoExec GUI" width="300">